seandstewart/bardly/pending/romances/pericles/11-player.md

 *Enter a Sailor*

 **Sailor**
-...What courage, sir?
+...
+What courage, sir?
 God save you!

 **PERICLES**
 Courage enough: I do not fear the flaw;